-At most times, a limit on the Fund's participation in gains, if any, of the share price returns of PDD.
+• at most times, a limit on the Fund's participation in gains, if any, of the share price returns of PDD.

-For more information, see sections "The Fund's Use of PDD Option Contracts" and "Synthetic Covered Call Strategy" below.
+For more information, see sections "The Fund's Use of Underlying Security Option Contracts," "Synthetic Covered Call Strategy" and "Synthetic Covered Call Spread Strategy" below.

-- The Fund seeks to generate monthly income, which is not dependent on the price appreciation of PDD. - The Fund seeks to participate in a portion of the gains experienced by PDD.
+- The Fund seeks to generate monthly income, which is not dependent on the price appreciation of the Underlying Security. - The Fund seeks to participate in a portion of the gains experienced by the Underlying Security.

-That is, although the Fund may not fully participate in gains in PDD's share price, the Fund's portfolio is designed to generate income.
+That is, although the Fund may not fully participate in gains in the Underlying Security's stock price, the Fund's portfolio is designed to generate income.

-An Investment in the Fund is not an investment in PDD
+An Investment in the Fund is not an investment in the Underlying Security.

-- The Fund's strategy will capture only a portion of potential gains, if any, if PDD shares increase in value. - The Fund's strategy is subject to all potential losses if PDD shares decrease in value, which may not be offset by income received by the Fund. - The Fund does not invest directly in PDD. - Fund shareholders are not entitled to any PDD distributions.
+- The Fund's strategy will capture only a portion of its potential gains if the Underlying Security's stock price increase in value. - The Fund's strategy is subject to all potential losses if the Underlying Security's stock price decrease in value, which may not be offset by income received by the Fund. - The Fund does not invest directly in the Underlying Security. - Fund shareholders are not entitled to any Underlying Security dividends.

-Additional information regarding PDD is also set forth below.
+Additional information regarding the Underlying Security is also set forth below.